Calendar: What investors need to know for the week ahead

 Euro zone M3 money supply

-EBC President Mario Draghi speaks at Parliament Economic Committee
+ECB President Mario Draghi speaks at European Parliament's Economic Committee

 U.S. markets closed (Memorial Day)